libavg/libavg/sphinxdoc/ui.rst

         :param bool enabled:

             If this parameter is set to :py:const:`True`, the button starts in the disabled state.

         Callbacks:

             .. py:method:: checkedHandler(event)

-                Called when the button was checked.
+                Called when the button is checked.

             .. py:method:: uncheckedHandler(event)

-                Called when the button was unchecked.
+                Called when the button is unchecked.

+        .. py:attribute:: checked

+            The state of the toggle.

         .. py:attribute:: enabled

-            :py:const:`True` if the button accepts input.
-If the button is disabled, it shows the :py:attr:`uncheckedDisabledNode or checkedDisabledNode`.
+            Determines whether the button accepts input.

-        .. py:attribute:: checked

-            :py:const:'True' the button switched in the checked state.
-If the button is disabled, it switch in the disabled checked state.

         .. py:method:: getState() -> String

-            Returns the state ("UNCHECKED_UP", "UNCHECKED_DOWN", "CHECKED_UP", "CHECKED_DOWN", "UNCHECKED_DISABLED" or "CHECKED_DISABLED") of the button.
+            Returns the visual state of the button as a string.

         .. py:classmethod:: fromSrc(uncheckedUpSrc, uncheckedDownSrc, checkedUpSrc, checkedDownSrc, [uncheckedDisabledSrc=None, checkedDisabledSrc=None **kwargs]) -> ToggleButton